The UCSF Osher Center seeks overweight, adults with Type 2 diabetes for a diet and wellness study.

 - You do not use insulin or any diabetes medication other than metformin.

-To see if you may be eligible, please fill out the following survey.
+To see if you may be eligible, please fill out the online survey.

 For more information, you may call 415-514-8476.